-Sanctions which may be imposed upon the individual proven guilty for violation of the Code of Conduct or any other misconduct on or off campus may include one or a combination of the following:
+Sanctions which may be imposed upon an individual or group proven guilty for violation of the Code of Conduct or any other misconduct on or off campus may include one or a combination of the following:

 1. Expulsion

 Expulsion is an action indefinitely terminating a student's registration at the institution.
 Any request for reenrollment must be submitted in writing to the Student Policy Board, c/o the Vice President for Student Affairs.